 Q: What is the layout of the examination room?

 A: The examination room will be set up in a classroom style.
 If an examinee requires any special accommodations, these arrangements must be made with the Specialization staff prior to sitting for the exam.
 Please contact our office at 919-828-4620 to inquire.

 Q: How long is the exam?

-A: The exam is a total of 6 hours.
+A: Most exams are a total of 6 hours.
 The morning of exam day is three hours with an hour and a half break for lunch.
 The afternoon of exam day is three hours beginning approximately at 2:00 pm and ending at approximately 5:00 pm.
 You may not need the entire three hours to complete the examination.
-The exceptions to these times are appellate practice, bankruptcy, and real property law exams.
+The exceptions to these times are appellate practice, bankruptcy, privacy, and real property law exams.
 Please see the following questions for more information.
-There will be a five-minute reading period before the exam begins to allow examinees to read specific instructions regarding their practice area exam.

 Q: Can I leave if I finish the morning exam session early?

 A: Yes, you may leave the building when you have finished.
 Examinees will not be permitted to re-enter during that same exam session.
 When an examinee completes a part of the examination, the proctors will collect the examination booklet, envelope, scantron sheets, and scratch paper.
 Examinees using the exam software should save their exam and close out of the software before leaving.
 The examinee is to leave the examination area and return for the next session.
 All laptops must remain in the exam room during the lunch break.

 Q: I am taking the appellate, bankruptcy, privacy, or real property law exam.
 How is my exam structured?